The Acceleration Fund

 5 September – Information sharing and networking event to support finalising of outline business cases.

-8 September – Applications open for stage 2.
+8 September – Applications open for stage two.
 Teams will be asked to submit their outline business cases.

-November: Outcomes of stage 2 anticipated.
+November: Outcomes of stage two anticipated.
 This will release tranche 1 of the full grant, up to £15,000 for developing detailed delivery plans.

 Release of the remaining grant will be confirmed in Feb 2026 and will be subject to satisfactory demonstration of robust planning and delivery plans.
 Full implementation of the projects is expected early in the 2026/27 financial year.